AttackPattern/CSharpAnalytics/README.md

 ---------
 Our goal is to support all major C# platforms.
 Right now we have project files for:

-* Windows 8 Store applications (Visual Studio 2012)
+* Windows 8 Store applications (Visual Studio 2012, Measurement Protocol, AutoMeasurement)
-* .NET 4.5 applications (Visual Studio 2012)
+* .NET 4.5 applications (Visual Studio 2012, Urchin & Measurement Protocol)

 Windows 8 Store support also includes a sample app and AutoMeasurement to add basic analytics to your app with just two lines of code.

 Features
 --------
-* Offline and online support
+* Online and offline support with timestamping
-* Configurable upload interval, over HTTPS/SSL if required
+* Configurable upload interval, over HTTPS/SSL if desired
-* Support for page views, events, timed events, social events, custom variables
+* Support for page/screen views, events, timed events, social events, custom variables/dimensions/metrics
 * Manages visitor and session state
-* Can auto-hook into a number of interesting events
 * Built-in debug output window support (ga_debug.js style)

+Additionally there are some Windows 8 specific features:

+* AutoMeasurement can hook into a number of interesting events for you
-* Tracks operating system and version
+* Tracks operating system and version (Windows 8)
 * Helpers for device model, processor architecture

 Important notes